chaseSpace/adminbg/README.md

 -   System management
     -   User management related
         -   ✔️ /NewUser
-        -   ✔️ /UpdateUser
+        -   ✔️ /UpdateUser(Support editing and deleting.
+Be careful Default-User can't be deleted)
         -   ✔️ /QueryUser
         -   ✔️ /GetUserList(Only super administrator can call it in general.)
-        -   /DeleteUser(But the data will remain in the DB.)
     -   UserGroup management
         -   ✔️ /NewUserGroup
         -   ✔️ /UpdateUserGroup(Support editing and deleting.
 Be careful Default-Group can't be deleted)
         -   ✔️ /QueryUserGroup
         -   ✔️ /GetUserGroupList(Only super administrator can call it in general.)
     -   Role management
-        -   /NewRole
+        -   ✔️ /NewRole
-        -   /UpdateRole
+        -   ✔️ /UpdateRole
         -   /GetRole
         -   /GetRoleList
         -   /DeleteRole(Default-Role can't be deleted)